 Beneath these questions is a theological point: the cross of Christ ransomed sin once and for all (Romans 6:10).
 This means that there was one act of reconciliation necessary, and it covered all sin, past, present, and future.
 To claim that “I’m not right with God” implies that you’ve committed some sin beyond the scope of Christ’s sacrifice.

 Though it may not feel like it sometimes, to be a Christian, that is to experience the salvation of Jesus Christ, is to be eternally right with God.

-I’m not sure whether my friend understood this or not, but I pray we can all find rest in the truth that God’s sacrifice is enough, and that we owe Him nothing more than our unyielding faith.
+I’m not sure whether my friend understood this or not, but I pray we can all find rest in the truth that God’s sacrifice was and is enough, and that we owe Him nothing more than our unyielding faith.

 What then shall we say to these things?
 If God is for us, who can be against us?
 He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?
 Who shall bring any charge against God’s elect?
 It is God who justifies.
 Who is to condemn?
 Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us.
 Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?
 As it is written,

 “For your sake we are being killed all the day long;

 we are regarded as sheep to be slaughtered.”